goto-bus-stop/aoc-community-patch/docs/readme.md

 The Community Patch stores more data in files like scenarios and recorded games, so they can be analyzed in more detail by third-party parsers.
 See [file-formats.md](./file-formats.md) for an overview.

 ## Fixes
-- Scrolling no longer gets stuck when playing on Linux/Wine
+- Scrolling no longer gets stuck when playing on Linux/Wine.
-- The scenario editor no longer displays pierce armour as bonus range
+- The scenario editor no longer displays pierce armour as bonus range.

+## Features
+- The number of idle villagers is shown on top of the Idle Villager button.